Harry Croswell: Battling for freedom of the press

 New York was the swing state in the 1800 election that saw President Thomas Jefferson elected by one vote in the electoral college.
 Harry Croswell was a staunch Federalist, one of those who opposed Jefferson.
 When Connecticut newspaper editor Charles Holt moved to Hudson and founded the Democratic-Republican Party paper The Bee, Croswell countered by founding the Federalist paper The Wasp.
 Croswell's political humor and darting jabs and stings at the President, New York Governor George Clinton, Attorney General Ambrose Spencer, and the rest of the Jefferson party apparatus down to the local sheriff and editor Holt, were so effective, that it was feared he would influence the election of 1804 against Jefferson.
 Jefferson wrote to one of his party's governors:

 The renowned case of the People v.
-Croswell began when Croswell published on September 9, 1802 an attack on Jefferson.
+Croswell began when Croswell published on September 9, 1802, an attack on Jefferson.
 The state's Democratic-Republican attorney General Ambrose Spencer indicted Croswell for a seditious libel as:

 The attempt to intimidate Croswell by prosecution for criminal libel backfired.
 It instead "resulted in the greatest advancement in press freedom in the history of America."
 Croswell refused to back down, even after losing his first January 1803 trial at Claverack court house to political judges and packed juries.
-Though defended by local Federalist layers, including his friend William Peter Van Ness, he lost the second appeal trail under prominent anti-Federalist Justice Morgan Lewis in June 1803 as well.
+Though defended by local Federalist lawyers, including his friend William Peter Van Ness, he lost the second appeal trial under prominent anti-Federalist Justice Morgan Lewis in June 1803 as well.
 Despite facing enormous fines and jail, he kept up a barrage of attacks in his newspaper, and insisted on a third trial.
 It would be held at the New York Supreme court in Albany.